Back to series

 Lyle Dorsett

-Professor, Senior Fellow for Spiritual Formation, CSLILyle Dorsett, Professor, holds the Billy Graham Chair of Evangelism at Beeson Divinity School in Samford University.
+Professor, Senior Fellow for Spiritual Formation, CSLILyle Dorsett holds the Billy Graham Chair of Evangelism at Beeson Divinity School in Samford University.
 He taught courses in evangelism, spiritual formation and church history.
 He also serves as the pastor of Christ the King Anglican Church in Homewood, Alabama.
 Lyle received his PhD in American history and has published numerous books, including several Christian biographies and three works on C. S. Lewis.